marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - automation:automating routine maintenance tasks and scripts
 - run-command: run commands and scripts without log in via SHH/RDP
 - patch-manager: automates process of patching.
 The default predefined patch baseline for Windows servers in Patch Manager is `AWS-DefaultPatchBaseline` (or `AWS-WindowsPredefinedPatchBaseline-OS`), or for OS + applications use `AWS-WindowsPredefinedPatchBaseline-OS-Applications`.
+- use a patch group to associate managed nodes with a specific patch baseline in Patch Manager.
+Tag key must be `Patch Group` or `PatchGroup`.

 ### Business Applications and End-USer Computing